guycipher/cloudsql-proxy-mailjit/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
 about: Questions on how something works or the best way to do something.
 title: "Breif summary of your question"
-labels: 'type: question'
+labels: "type: question"
 ---

 <!--